Why Avoid Venmo/PayPal for payments in Property Management?

 Delayed bank transfers

 If you want to transfer money from your Venmo account to your bank account, you should know that it does not happen instantly.
-It may take between 1 to 3 days before your money arrives in your bank account.
-Of course, you do have an option to transfer the money instantly.
+It may take 1 to 3 days before your money arrives in your bank account.
+Of course, you have the option to transfer the money instantly.
 However, you would need to pay 1.5% as the processing fee.

-Even PayPal takes 3 to 5 days to transfer money to your bank account.
+PayPal takes 3 to 5 days to transfer money to your bank account.
 If there are holidays or weekends, it may take even longer.
-If you opt for instant transfers, you will need to pay 1% of the amount transferred.
+If you opt for instant transfers, you must pay 1% of the amount transferred.
 So, if you are transferring $1,000, you will need to pay $10 as instant transfer fees.

 Can’t report payments to credit bureaus

-Venmo and PayPal do not have any feature that allows you to report rent payments to credit bureaus.
-Rent is perhaps one of the biggest payments that your tenant makes in a month.
+Venmo and PayPal do not have any features that allow you to report rent payments to credit bureaus.
+Rent is perhaps one of the biggest monthly payments your tenant makes.
 However, there is no way of letting the credit bureaus know that your tenants pay the rent on time.
 Using Venmo or PayPal may make it easier for your tenants to make payments, but it does not help their credit score in any way, even with timely payments.

 Better options are available

-If you think Venmo and PayPal are the most convenient options available, you are wrong.
-Property management software is a much better option for collecting rent and managing your rental properties.
-They offer a host of useful features, such as tenant screening, automatic payments, security deposit collection, late fee calculation, and so much more.
+You're mistaken if you think Venmo and PayPal are the most convenient options.
+Property management software is a better option for collecting rent and managing your properties.
+It offers many useful features, such as tenant screening, automatic payments, security deposit collection, and late fee calculation.

 Conclusion

-If you have been collecting rent through Venmo or PayPal, you should stop immediately.
-The benefits offered by property management software are much more than either Venmo or PayPal.
-These mobile wallets are not designed to serve landlords.
+You should stop immediately if you have been collecting rent through Venmo or PayPal.
+Property management software offers many more benefits than these mobile wallets, which are not designed to serve landlords.

-Instead, use property management software such as the one by ExactEstate.
-Features like online leasing, online payments, accounting, tenant screening, and so on will help you manage your rental business a lot better.
+Instead, use property management software such as ExactEstate.
+Features like online leasing, online payments, accounting, tenant screening, and so on will help you manage your rental business much better.

-Schedule a demo today to know how ExactEstate can help your business.
+Schedule a demo today to learn how ExactEstate can help your business.

 View Related Posts: Property Management